 March 09, 2021Featured Article Pat Finucane Impunity Northern Ireland Human Rights Act International Security and Rule of Law Accountability and Access to Justice

 On the 9th March 2021, the Overseas Operations (Service Personnel and Veterans) Bill 2019-2021 enters its Committee Stage at the House of Lords.
 Today RSI advocates to ensure that the Bill is compliant with the 1998 Belfast Agreement.

 The Belfast Agreement, often referred to as the Good Friday Agreement, requires incorporation of the European Convention on Human Rights (ECHR) into Northern Irish law.
 This further requires "direct access to the courts, and remedies for breach[es]".

-RSI asserts that the Overseas Operations Bill, in introducing unfair and unjust limitations on criminal prosecutions and civil proceedings against serving officers and the Ministry of Defence, risks putting the UK in breach of its obligations under the Belfast Agreement, by manifestly thwarting access to the courts for legitimate claims.
+RSI asserts that the Overseas Operations Bill, in introducing limitations on criminal prosecutions and civil proceedings against serving officers and the Ministry of Defence, risks putting the UK in breach of its obligations under the Belfast Agreement, by restricting access to the courts for legitimate claims.

 For further information, please see the below document.

 Sign up to our mailing list for all the latest news, views and events from Rights and Security International.